jpowell96/blackcardrevokedcli/README.md

 A command line version of BlackCardRevoked.
 This version is single threaded.

 # Setup
-To setup.
-Clone the repository.
-1. run mvn install
+mvn install

+# Test
+mvn test

 ## To run the project:
 ---------